- Moving to Mobile

 - The key is to retain and re-engage users with lasting experiences.
 Render an experience that people care about.
 Give them timely reminders for payment of utility bills and run personalized campaigns to drive repeat purchases, aimed at improving loyalty and long-term retention.

 Mobile payment apps are constantly growing and becoming the leading payment channel.
-We are witnessing a new wave of disruption fuelled by leading FinTech players.
+With various user retention strategies, we are witnessing a new wave of disruption fuelled by leading FinTech players.